Hard Candy: How To Break a Sugar Addiction Before It Breaks You

 - Stick to water.
 Soft drinks and fruit juices contain a large amount of sugar.
 If you feel like mixing it up, try sparkling water with a wedge of lemon and some cucumber or one of these ideas from our Health Coaches for non-fasting days.

 - Opt for Mediterranean-style foods, naturally lower in both sugar and carbohydrates.
 For inspiration, look through The Fast 800 recipes which are all naturally low in sugar and high in flavour.
+By enriching your diet Opt for Mediterranean-style recipes, naturally lower in both sugar and carbohydrates.
+For inspiration, look through The Fast 800 recipes which are all naturally low in sugar and packed with flavour.
 By enriching your diet with good quality protein and healthy fats, you will begin to alleviate your sugar cravings and create a healthy foundation for your lifestyle.
-The Fast 800 online programme can help put this into fruition with meal plans and shopping lists to make sure you avoid the sugary temptations and help you stay full throughout the day, with no desire to keep checking the pantry!
+The Fast 800 Programme can help put this into fruition with meal plans and shopping lists to make sure you avoid the sugary temptations and help you stay full throughout the day, with no desire to keep checking the pantry!